tangticco/learngit/readme.txt

 I add a new line.

-This is cool, and Git tracks changes.
+This is cool, and Git tracks changes of files.